Javascript is not enabled.

 • Consumerism: practical information and advice

-• Relationships: family matters, caregiving, living arrangements, grandparents
+• Relationships: family matters, caregiving, living arrangements, grandparenting

-• Personal Essay: thoughtful, timely, new takes on matters of importance to people over 50
+• Personal Essay: thoughtful, timely, new takes on matters of importance to our readers

-AARP The Magazine does not accept queries by fax, so either e-mail your story idea to pubspitches@aarp.org as plain text within the body of your message (no attachments) or mail it to the following address:
+To submit your pitch, either e-mail it to pubspitches@aarp.org as plain text within the body of your message or mail it to the following address:

 AARP The Magazine